 Help us plan for what’s on the Horizon!

-The Horizon initiative will allow the public, planners and policymakers to wrestle with a range of challenging questions that traditionally have been outside the regional planning process through September 2019.
+The Horizon initiative will allow the public, planners and policymakers to wrestle together with a range of challenging questions, which traditionally have been outside the regional planning process, through September 2019.

 There will be many opportunities to be involved and provide your input.
 In the next few months, we’ll invite you to: